bhupendrajoshi/planmeals/README.md

-# Plan your meals webapp
+# Webapp to plan your meals

 A web-app to plan your meals for the week